By learning how Zika impacts the immune system, scientists can target ways to block the virus – and, hopefully, protect unborn babies.

 The Zika epidemic has elements of a mystery story, complete with twists and turns.
 But medical detectives searching through clues in multiple labs across the country are closing in on the “smoking gun.”
 They are learning how the zika virus infects cells and, most importantly, how it causes devastating birth defects.

 Solving this puzzle is expected to hasten the development of vaccines to prevent Zika infections in the first place and treatments to block the virus from causing vision problems, microcephaly, and other problems in babies born to Zika-infected mothers.
-The virus, which has spread throughout South and Central America and the Caribbean, is now infecting people in America, according to Florida Gov. Rick Scott.
+The virus, which has spread throughout South and Central America and the Caribbean, is now infecting people in America, according to then Florida Gov. Rick Scott.

 Zika, West Nile, yellow fever, and dengue fever all belong to the same family of viruses.
 However, previous research from Emory University School of Medicine showed Zika differs from other flaviviruses because it has the unusual ability to infect placental cells and cross the placental barrier, causing damage to developing fetal brains.
 And recently University of Michigan investigators and colleagues at Purdue made a surprising discovery that sets Zika apart.